Sri Lanka Group Tours & Short Stay holidays

-The geography of the island consists of a 2,500m-high mountainous range, with lush tea plantations, stunning waterfalls, endless tropical beaches and national parks full of amazing wildlife.
-Explore ancient cities, temples, monuments and architecture that possesses evidence of the British Raj.
-With a multitude of attractions, you will capture everything you could want in a tropical paradise.
+Sri Lanka is a beautiful island, with a 2,500m-high mountainous range, stunning waterfalls, endless tropical beaches and national parks full of amazing wildlife.
+Explore ancient cities, temples, monuments and architecture which reveal evidence of the former presence of the British Raj.

 Time – Sri Lanka is 4½ hours behind Australian EST

 Language – Sinhala and Tamil are the national languages, however, English is widely spoken.